Complete Guide to Firefox Privacy in 2024

 • You can access its configuration settings to tweak its privacy and security parameters

-However, you still need to educate yourself on the default configurations and settings and how to change their values for Firefox to be secure.
+However, it’s essential to familiarize yourself with the default configurations and settings, and learn how to adjust them to ensure Firefox is secure.

-These concepts are true even if you’re using a VPN to access the internet via Firefox.
-It’s what this article is all about.
+These principles apply even if you’re using a VPN to access the internet via Firefox.
+This article will guide you through the necessary steps.

 What are the Key Points to Know before moving into Firefox Privacy?